kmesh-net/kmesh/test/README.md

 # Introduction to Kmesh Test Framework

-## What is mugen
+## What is Mugen

-mugen is a testing framework open-sourced by the openEuler community.
+Mugen is a testing framework open-sourced by the openEuler community.
 It provides public configurations and methods for community developers to write and execute test code.
-Kmesh has implemented its own testing framework based on mugen to ensure the stability of basic Kmesh functions.
+Kmesh has implemented its own testing framework based on Mugen to ensure the stability of basic Kmesh functions.

-For a detailed introduction to mugen, please refer to:
+For a detailed introduction to Mugen, please refer to:

 <https://gitee.com/openeuler/mugen>

 ## Introduction to Kmesh Test Framework

-Kmesh has implemented a testing framework based on mugen, mainly used during the development phase to provide basic guarantees for the basic functions of Kmesh and ensure that merged code will not break the main functions of Kmesh.
+Kmesh implements a testing framework based on Mugen.
+It is primarily used during the development phase to ensure the basic functionality of Kmesh and prevent merged code from breaking core features.
 The testing framework code is located in the `test` directory.
 Description of key files/directories:

 ```sh
 ├─runtest.sh # Test framework execution script